gap-system/gap/README.buildsys.md

 There are many things that still need to be done in the new build system.
 For an overview, see
 <https://github.com/gap-system/gap/issues?q=is%3Aopen+is%3Aissue+label%3A%22topic%3A+build+system%22>

-The main open task is to add support for `make install`.
-There are some pitfalls to that, esp. when it comes to handling packages with kernel extensions.

-## FAQ

-### Q: Why don't you just use `automake`?
-Then you get `make install` for free!

-A: This is simply wrong.
-Using `automake` does not give us `make install` support for free.
-While it does indeed provide various parts of the puzzle, from our perspective those are mostly the easy ones (they may be tedious, but are not conceptually difficult).
-The real obstacles for `make install` support are unfortunately not resolved by using `automake`.
-Among these are:
-- making `gac` installable; in particular installing a version of GNU libtool needed by `gac`
-- The probably hardest problem of them all is coming up with a sane way for dealing with the installation of GAP packages with kernel modules in such a way that existing workflows are not unduly broken.
-This has the added difficulty that it requires convincing the authors of ~20 GAP packages to apply changes needed to support this, in a way that the packages can still be used with the at that time latest stable release of GAP; then getting them to make releases of their packages with those changes.
-- There are probably more bits and pieces that also need to be resolved, which I just can't remember right now.

-Of course none of this is rocket science, but it is a lot of tedious and finicky work, and care must be taken not to break stuff.
-Help with this is welcome, but it is strongly suggested that you first talk to us, to avoid disappointments (e.g. due to rejected pull requests) later on.

-In any case: GNU `automake` does not help with this at all.